cmorrison31/TerraFrame/README.md

 [![Release](https://github.com/cmorrison31/TerraFrame/actions/workflows/release.yml/badge.svg)](https://github.com/cmorrison31/TerraFrame/actions/workflows/release.yml)

 # TerraFrame
+TerraFrame is a library designed to provided key Earth related calculations and associated functionality to modeling & simulation software.
+Primarily, TerraFrame provides Earth orientation and gravity routines.

+## Earth Orientation
-TerraFrame is a library designed to provide earth-orientation functionally to modeling and simulation software by calculating the transformation tensor between the Geocentric Celestial Reference System (GCRS) and the International Terrestrial Reference System (ITRS).
-This transformation accounts for precession, nutation, and polar motion using the IAU 2006/2000A precession-nutation theory and IERS data files.
+TerraFrame provides an implementation of the IAU 2006/2000A precession-nutation model which accounts for precession, nutation, and polar motion.
+Specifically, this implementation provides a transformation tensor between the Geocentric Celestial Reference System (GCRS) and the International Terrestrial Reference System (ITRS).

+IERS precession and nutation model data files are shipped with TerraFrame.
+Utility code is also provided which automates the downloading of IERS data for polar motion, UTC, and UT1 offsets.

+## Gravity
+Gravity calculations are provided by an implementation of the EGM2008.
+A double Clenshaw summation approach is used to evaluate the spherical harmonics which yields high numerical stability and computational efficiency.
+TerraFrame is numerically capable of evaluating EGM2008 to it’s complete degree and
+order: 2190.

+By default, only data for degree and order 200 is shipped with TerraFrame for space efficiency.
+Most near earth modeling & simulation applications will not need to exceed degree and order 100 per WGS84 guidance.

+## Ancillary Functionality
-Additionally, support is provided for converting from geodetic latitude, longitude, and height above ellipsoid to geocentric cartesian coordinates or vice versa.
+Support is provided for converting from geodetic latitude, longitude, and height above ellipsoid to geocentric cartesian coordinates or vice versa.
 The WGS84 spheroid and a simple spherical earth are provided as built-in options.

-TerraFrame provides robust datetime and timescale conversion functionality that is fully leap second aware.
+TerraFrame also provides robust datetime and timescale conversion functionality that is fully leap second aware.
 Conversions between UTC, UT1, TT, and TAI are provided.
 The user is encouraged to not work in UTC directly to avoid leap second ambiguity.
 Conversion to UTC from TT or TAI can be safely done in post-processing.

 ![Animation of CGRS to ITRS Transformation](https://raw.githubusercontent.com/cmorrison31/TerraFrame/main/Animations/GCRS_to_ITRS.gif)